 If this doesn’t work then and you still have problems check with the manufacturer for a ECM blower motor troubleshooting flow chart or guide.
 Some manufacturers have a diagnostic tool that will confirm specific problems and can indicate if the motor or the controls are bad.
 If the motor is turning too many RPM’s or not enough RPM’s and is causing issues with the air conditioning or heating system because of improper air flow then it is a good idea to check the dip switch settings on the board.
 Good luck.

-It is possible that you may have to run a new thermostat wire from the air handler or furnace to the location where the existing thermostat is located.
+Running New Thermostat Wire - It is possible that you may have to run a new thermostat wire from the air handler or furnace to the location where the existing thermostat is located.
 Running new thermostat wire can challenging even for professionals.
 If you must the follow will hopefully help you in this endeavor.
-Pulling new thermostat wire should only be done as a last resort.
-The purpose of running new thermostat wire is necessary for certain reasons such as:
+Pulling new wire should only be done as a last resort.
+The purpose of running new wire is necessary for certain reasons such as:

-The most obvious reason is that the new thermostat requires an additional wire and there are no other wires available in the thermostat wire bundle to use for the new thermostat.
+The most obvious reason is that the new thermostat requires an additional wire and there are no other wires available in the wire bundle to use for the new tstat.
 This is common so do not fret.

-The existing thermostat wire is very old and brittle which you do not trust.
+The existing wire is very old and brittle which you do not trust.

-The existing thermostat wire is not long enough for the new thermostat terminations.
+The existing wire is not long enough for the new terminations.
 Here is a tip that may solve the problem.

 As my late Uncle used to tell me, “Here’s an old Indian trick we can use that may solve our problem.”
 The keyword there is “may” solve our problem.
 If the wire is not long enough for a proper termination at the new thermostat then take a small piece of thermostat wire about 6 inches long and use a small wire appropriate for #18 solid wire and wire nut the short piece to the 6 inch wire.
 The six inch wire should be long enough to make the proper termination and when finished you can push the wire nut back into the wall.

-Be Careful when you take the thermostat off the wall especially with the wires to make sure the existing thermostat wire does not fall into the void of the wall.
-If that happens then you will be pulling wire whether you need to pull the new wire or not as you need the thermostat wire but it fell into the void of the wall.
-Just remember to be careful when you take the old thermostat loose from the wall.
+Be careful when you take the tstat off the wall especially with the wires to make sure the existing thermostat wire does not fall into the void of the wall.
+If that happens then you will be pulling wire whether you need to pull the new wire or not as you need the tstat wire but it fell into the void of the wall.
+Just remember to be careful when you take the old tstat loose from the wall.

-By now you should have figured out if you have the proper amount of wires or if any of the above conditions will necessitate you pulling a new thermostat wire.
+By now you should have figured out if you have the proper amount of wires or if any of the above conditions will necessitate you pulling thermostat conductors.
 It is still not too late to call a professional and let them take care of the head ache.

 If you are still here and reading this then you are a true DIYer and you are determined to complete this installation by yourself.
 Now it is time to get things right 100% because you are going to have to make a trip to the local hardware or big box store for some materials.
-Here is a list of some basics you will possibly need to finish the job of pulling new thermostat wire.
+Here is a list of some basics you will possibly need to finish the job.

 A long auger bit.